International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 #### Description

-The _ContractAgreementMessage_ is sent by a provider when it agrees to a contract.
+The `ContractAgreementMessage` is sent by a provider when it agrees to a contract.
 It contains the complete contract agreement with the provider's signature.

-A _ContractAgreementMessage_ must contain a `processId`.
+A `ContractAgreementMessage` must contain a `processId`.

-A _ContractAgreementMessage_ must contain an ODRL Agreement.
+A `ContractAgreementMessage` must contain an ODRL `Agreement`.

 ### 4. ContractAgreementVerificationMessage